Tuurlijk/TYPO3.Review/README.md

 __The box currently has PHP 7.0.3 as base PHP version.__

-__To reduce the box size, the TYPO3 sources are now 'shallow' clones.
+__To reduce the box size, all git sources are now 'shallow' clones.
 You will find only a single branch and a history of the last 100 commits.
 You can fetch the full history by doing a `git fetch --unshallow`.__

-__Also, the introduction package and realurl version required by the introduction package do not play nice with PHP 7.0 yet.
-So you will need to install the Introduction package by hand.
-While you are at it, please submit pull requests containing fixes to the respective authors.__

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=Tuurlijk&url=https://github.com/Tuurlijk/TYPO3.Review&title=TYPO3.Review&language=Ansible&tags=github&category=software)

 TYPO3 Review is your one-stop [TYPO3](http://typo3.org)  review environment.
 Just run `vagrant up` and a full Linux Ubuntu distribution will be downloaded with all the packages and configuration needed to review patches right away.

 This environment is intended as as a local environment.
-Security-wise it is in no way fit for production.
+Security-wise it is in NO WAY fit for production.

 Effortlessly test one site against multiple PHP versions and hhvm.

-## Features

-TYPO3 Review is based on TYPO3 Homestead which comes with the following stack:

-* TYPO3 CMS
-* NEOS CMS
-* composer
-* hhvm
-* multiple PHP versions
-* mailcatcher
-* mariadb
-* memcached
-* nginx
-* nodejs
-* php-apcu
-* php-fpm
-* postfix nullmailer (outgoing only)
-* self signed ssl certificates
-* xdebug
-* xhprof / blackfire
-* zsh

-The flexible configuration allows you to create any combination of TYPO3 source and PHP backend with or without SSL.

 ## Requirements